Authored by the expert who managed and guided the team behind the Luxembourg Property Pack

 Does buying property help me get residency and citizenship in Luxembourg City in 2026?

-As of early 2026, buying property in Luxembourg City does not give you a residence permit or help you obtain citizenship, because Luxembourg has no golden visa or property-based immigration route.
+As of 2026, buying property in Luxembourg City does not directly give a foreign buyer Luxembourg residency, permanent residence, or citizenship.

 Can I legally rent out property on my visa in Luxembourg City right now?